-- 1. Choose to have a summary care record with all information shared.
+- Choose to have a summary care record with all information shared.
 This means that any authorised, registered and regulated health and care professionals will be able to see a detailed summary care record, including core and additional information, if they need to provide you with direct care. - 2.
 Choose to have a summary care record with core information only.
 This means that any authorised, registered and regulated health and care professionals will be able to see limited information about allergies and medications in your summary care record if they need to provide you with direct care. - 3.
 Choose to opt-out of having a summary care record completely.
 This means that you do not want any information to be shared with other authorised, registered and regulated health and care professionals involved in your direct care.
 You will not be able to change this preference at the time if you require direct care away from your GP practice.
 This means that no authorised, registered or regulated health and care professionals will be able to see information held in your GP records if they need to provide you with direct care, including in an emergency.

-To make these changes, you should inform this organisation or complete the form which can be found in our "Opt Out" section and return it to us.
+To make these changes, you should inform this organisation or complete this form and return it to us.